rom-let/rom-let/README.md

 ## Hi there 👋

-I believe in a free, autonomous and truly (small) world 🌍
+I believe in a free, autonomous and truly connected (small) world 🌍

 Currently working on rust 🦀 and project management